wyrmeforge/nlp/README.md

 ### [POST] /content/api/v1/integration/forecast/alarms

-The query do predictions for regions for next 12 hours.
+The query does predictions for regions for next 12 hours.

 **Response**
 ```